Churchwarden

 Today the role is very varied, but generally involves matters to do with church life, governance, buildings and worship.
 Churchwardens work closely with Archdeacons and their offices.

-What are the Canons of the Church of England?
+The Canons of the Church of England for Churchwardens

 What Additional Resources are available to support Churchwardens?